Change of basis

+A change of basis is sometimes called a change of coordinates, although it excludes many coordinate transformations.

+For applications in physics and specially in mechanics, a change of basis often involves the transformation of an orthonormal basis, understood as a rotation in physical space, thus excluding translations.

 This article deals mainly with finite-dimensional vector spaces.
 However, many of the principles are also valid for infinite-dimensional vector spaces.

 Change of basis formula

 Let $B_\mathrm {old}=(v_1, \ldots, v_n)$ be a basis of a finite-dimensional vector space V over a field F.